glebm/render-whitespace-on-github/README.md

 Are they tabs?
 Are they spaces?
 How many?
 Never wonder again!

-Copy-paste the file below into the console to see the whitespace like this:

 ![A screenshot of a code snippet with the whitespace rendered](store-assets/screenshot-render.png)

 ## Installation